 Why does CLV show betting skill faster than ROI?

 Closing line value measures whether your bet beat the final market price.
-Since short-term ROI swings hard with variance, CLV usually gives a cleaner early read on whether your process is finding stale or mispriced numbers.
+Since short-term return on investment swings hard with variance, closing line value usually gives a cleaner early read on whether your process is finding stale or mispriced numbers.

 Sharkie's desk rule: if you keep beating a sharp close, your reads probably have teeth.
 If you keep losing to the close, the market is taxing your confidence.